Activist investor Ackman buys into P&G, shares rise

 Pershing Square received antitrust clearance from the Federal Trade Commission to purchase the shares according to a public notice.

+Word that an activist investor is now circling the maker of Tide detergent, Pampers diapers and Crest toothpaste comes only a few weeks after P&G said that profits and sales will be lower as it struggles to navigate tough economic conditions.

+The interest of Ackman, who has been instrumental in shaking up management at Canadian Pacific Railway (CP.TO) and retailer J.C.
+Penney (JCP.N), saw P&G shares close 3.7 percent higher and helped the blue-chip Dow index cut its loss.

-McDonald, who has been at the helm of Cincinnati-based P&G since July 2009, unveiled a $10 billion restructuring program in February and is also is refocusing on core categories, countries and innovations.
+Procter & Gamble Chief Executive Bob McDonald, who has been at the helm of the Cincinnati-based company since 2009, has recently acknowledged missteps and the company is implementing programs to try and make itself more competitive.

+“We are focused on creating shareholder value by executing on our plan to deliver top and bottom line growth through our $10 billion cost savings program, renewing our focus on innovation, pricing initiatives and improved execution, and reallocating resources to invest in the highest return opportunities,” P&G spokesman Paul Fox said.

 “From the beginning of McDonald’s CEO-ship, we wrote that he should embark on more aggressive cost-cutting, which he did not do.
-He has finally now stepped it up when he was forced to do so,” Caris & Co analyst Linda Bolton Weiser wrote in a note.
+He has finally now stepped it up when he was forced to do so,” analysts at Caris & Co wrote in a note.

 While speculation has swirled that Ackman might soon push for a new CEO to come in, as he has at other companies, analysts agreed that any potential management shakeup may not happen soon.